tejaswini-girish/Data-Analytics-Projects/README.md

 ## LearningExercises - Power BI

 Exercises I completed for an online course [Analysing and Visualising Data with Power BI]([url](https://www.edx.org/learn/data-analysis/davidson-college-data-analysis-in-power-bi)) on Edx.
-1. Week1 - Getting Started
-   - Visualisations
-   - Power Query
-   - Measures

-2. Week2 - On Going
+This four-week course is a beginner's guide to working with data in Power BI